brandonnodar/Lenovo_BatchWarranty_EndDates/README.md

 </p>

 # Purpose
 Automate the lookup process of Lenovo product warranty's end dates.
+This allows you to add as many Lenovo product warranties, and gives you the end dates for each warranty all at once.